 When the does the transfer window open?

-Meanwhile, teams in the Bundesliga, Ligue 1, La Liga and Serie A will have to wait until July 1st to add to their respective squads.
+Teams in the Bundesliga, Ligue 1, La Liga and Serie A will have to wait until July 1st to officially add to their respective squads.

-With the delayed European Championship set to place next month, it will be intriguing to see whether players involved in this tournament move on to pastures new as a result of their displays for their countries.
+With the European Championship now underway, it will be intriguing to see whether players involved in this tournament move on to pastures new as a result of their displays for their countries.

 When does the transfer window close?